Tainted\\Coders

 }

-We can extract out our logic into a much more testable Command by using custom commands:
+We can extract out our logic into a much more testable and reusable Command by using custom commands:

 pub struct SpawnBoid {